Our annual Haemochromatosis Awareness Week will be observed from 2 – 8 June 2018.

-The week is an opportunity to focus attention on haemochromatosis and the risk of inherited iron overload through the media, displays and other activities.
+Using the media, displays, and other activities, Awareness Week is an opportunity to focus attention on Haemochromatosis and the risk of inherited iron overload.

 How can I help?